 The second swimming area was a lot smaller than the first one and with a lot more people.
 We did not expect to see much.
 We were very wrong!
 All the turtles were hanging there, peacefully eating grass under the watch of groups of snorkellers.

 If you have never swum with turtles before, you will love it.
 Snorkeling Akumal may even reach the top of your list of highlights during your Mexican trip.
-You won’t care about the poor visibility, the number of people and the lack of beautiful set up around the turtles.
+You won’t care about the poor visibility, the number of people and the lack of beautiful underwater life around the turtles.

 We had quite a different experience.
 We just had a good time.
 The more privileged you are to be able to travel to amazing places, the harder it is to get the “wow-effect”.
 And snorkeling in Akumal was nowhere as good as our experience in Lady Elliot Island back in Australia.

 My point?
 If you have never seen turtles, go snorkeling in Akumal and enjoy this fascinating experience!
 It is fantastic to see turtles and other marine creatures.
-If you are as spoilt as we are, you may want to do something else in the Riviera Maya that you cannot experience somewhere else, like snorkelling in the cenotes.
+But you are as spoilt as we are and used to seeing turtles, you may want to do something else in the Riviera Maya that you cannot experience somewhere else, like snorkelling in the cenotes or scuba diving Cozumel.
 Or, like us, you may always be happy and curious to see these cute animals in their natural environment one more time.
-But don’t have big expectations for the rest, it’s not a beautiful underwater scenery.
+But don’t have big expectations for the rest, it’s not beautiful underwater scenery.

 Snorkelling in Akumal: equipment and tours at Akumal Beach